Rabosa616/BSselector/project/slidesShort_comment.md

 ---

+whitepaper contents

+explain my work reach

+contents can be skipped, just show there is more

+---

-about workflows and strategies
+about workflows and BS (2)

 explain what's this about

 ---

-about workflows and strategies
+about workflows and BS (2)

-explain what's this about (required)
+overview definitions

 in a manager-oriented way

+with some pictures

 ---